dchess/manager_readme/README.md

 ## Work/Life Balance
 * I want you to work smarter, not harder.
 Don't burn yourself out.
 There is always more work to do.
 You don't have to solve everything today.
 * I believe in working to live, not living to work.
 We are mission driven and everyone wants to give 110%, but we have to be mindful of the stress this imbalance can cause.
 * Unless there's an emergency, I don't expect to communicate with you outside of business hours.
 If you get an email from me late at night or first thing in the morning, I don't expect you to respond immediately.
 That's me working when I need to.
 Pick it up when you get a chance during your preferred schedule.
-If I call your cell or text you directly, it's likely urgent.
+If I call your cell or text you directly, it's urgent.
 Please respond accordingly.
-* Most people work somewhere between 7am (earliest) to 7pm (latest).
+* Our team is spread across all timezones in the contiguous united states.
+Our individual schedules reflect that.
 Figure out what works for you and let me know.
-I'm flexible about your schedule and know that things come up that may require coming in late or leaving early.
+I'm flexible about your schedule and know that things come up that may require starting late or ending early.
-* I support working from home.
-It's good for mental health, supports deep work and productivity, and is definitely a quality of life issue for me.
-I also recognize the value of in person meetings, face-to-face collaboration, and informal discussion.
-We are not full-time remote.
+* While we are a remote organization, we make efforts to meet in person throughout the year to strengthen bonds and engage with the portfolio directly.
+You can expect to travel once or more each quarter.

 ## One on Ones (O3s)
 * I think O3s are important and want us to check in regularly.
 I will strive to prioritize our O3s ahead of other commitments and be there on-time and committed to listening.
 I will give you my full attention.
 * These meetings are for you and I expect you to set the agenda.
 It's not just a time for status updates (although I am happy to chat about your project status).
 If I have things I want to ask you, I will, but this is your time.
-* I think hard discussions are frequently facilitated by taking a walk.
-That doesn't mean if I ask you to go for a walk that something is wrong though.
-I like stretching my legs and walking meetings can get the mind moving in different directions.
-I am also open to taking a meeting over lunch or grabbing some coffee.
-* For remote O3s, I have a difficult time focusing and connecting unless I can see your face over video.
+* I have a difficult time focusing and connecting unless I can see your face over video.
 If you're doing the whole work in your pajamas thing, fine by me.
 You don't have to dress up.
+I also recognize there are times when it is not ideal to be on camera and will respect your needs.
 * I will preserve time to meet weekly, but the length, frequency, and medium are up to you.
 I will carve out at least 60 minutes for these but if you need less time or want to run over, let me know.

 ## Relationships
 * I think strong teams come from great working relationships.
-I encourage you to connect with your peers as well as other teammates across KIPP.
+I encourage you to connect with your peers as well as other teammates across the org and the portfolio beyond just transactional interactions.
-* A former teammate once coined the term *frolleague*(friend-colleague) and I find it very fitting.
-I consider a lot of current and former teammates to be friends.
-I hang out with colleagues in my personal time and am usually up for happy hour.
-There is no expectation that anyone here is your new best friend, but I do think that the presence of someone you work with you consider a friend to be a strong indicator of healthy working relationships.
 * I'm happy to make introductions for you or provide networking suggestions to help you do that.
-* I think it is important to get out to school sites and see the work of the organization in action.
-I will make efforts to provide you opportunities to do so as soon as possible.